Duke of Edinburgh’s Award

 Year 5 (20-21)

-43 Bronze participants with 9 achieving their award so far.
+43 Bronze participants with 15 achieving their Bronze award.

 These are still completing activities due to Covid-19.

 Year 6 (21-22)

 54 Bronze participants with 26 achieving their Bronze award so far.

 7 Silver participants with 2 achieving their Silver award so far.